-The Mae Klang Luang trail is around a two hour trek and will take in a diverse range landscapes.
-If you are starting at the higher end (recommended as most of the walking will be down hill) then you will start by leaving the highway straight into the forest.
-The path will make its way down hill towards the river which runs through this part of Doi Inthanon.
-Eventually the path will meet the river and you will spend around 1 hour following the river down stream through the lush forest.
-On route you will come across plenty of small and large waterfalls and there is a large waterfall (Pa Dok Siew Waterfall) with a pool beneath which is deep enough for swimming if you want to cool off.
+The Mae Klang Luang trail is around a two-hour trek and will take in a diverse range of landscapes.
+If you are starting at the higher end (recommended as most of the walking will be downhill) then you will start by leaving the highway straight into the forest.
+The path will make its way downhill towards the river which runs through this part of Doi Inthanon.
+Eventually, the path will meet the river and you will spend around 1 hour following the river downstream through the lush forest.
+On route, you will come across plenty of small and large waterfalls and there is a large waterfall (Pa Dok Siew Waterfall) with a pool beneath which is deep enough for swimming if you want to cool off.
 The trail continues along the river until it emerges into cultivated clearings above the village of Mae Klang Luang.
-In the rice planting season these slopes heading down to the village carpeted in lush green rice paddies.
-On route to the village you should also see coffee plants.
-Coffee is one of the area main crops grown by the Karen people in this area.
-Just before passing through the village there is a Karen coffee shop which uses coffee cultivated from the surrounding slopes, there us usually a Karen villager on hand to explain the coffee cultivation process
+In the rice planting season, these slopes heading down to the village carpeted in lush green rice paddies.
+On route to the village, you should also see coffee plants.
+Coffee is one of the areas main crops are grown by the Karen people in this area.
+Just before passing through the village, there is a Karen coffee shop that uses coffee cultivated from the surrounding slopes, there is usually a Karen villager on hand to explain the coffee cultivation process

 Taking a guide on the Mae Klang Luang trail

 If you want to do the Mae Klang Luang trek you must take a local guide.
 The local guides are local Karen villages (usually from Mae Klang Luang village) who have a good knowledge of the area.
 The scheme to employ local Karen guides from the village provides employment and opportunities for the guides to earn extra income and allow the local Karen hill tribe community to benefit from the tourist visiting the national park, also these guides know the area very well and most have lived in the national park all their lives.